binakot/dotfiles/binakot-pc/INSTALL.md

 $ gnome-session-quit
 ```

-After login you should check that `ZSH` is default shell:
+After reboot you should check that `ZSH` is default shell:

 ```bash
 $ echo $SHELL